pixsil/ValidateHelper/README.md

 ## What is it?

 This is a Laravel helper functions that allows easily to add some default validation for the type of database field next to your own validation.
-For example a varchar field get automaticly an max:255 validation applied.
+For example a varchar field get automatically an max:255 validation applied.
 This is a great helper for reducing database errors.

 This helper works on all of the following field or database types: input, varchar, string, password, text, textarea, array, checkbox, integer, number, int, boolean, bool, email, image, file, upload